 One day in Athens should include:

-- Acropolis Museum — Context and treasures
+- Acropolis Museum — Context, beauty, air conditioning

-- Plaka/Monastiraki wandering — Neighborhood flavor
+- Plaka/Monastiraki wandering — Neighborhood flavor and atmosphere

-- Great food — At least one souvlaki
+- Great food — At least one souvlaki, ideally from Kostas

-- Rooftop sunset drinks — The perfect ending
+- Rooftop sunset drinks — The perfect ending to a perfect day

 Have more time?
 Check out our 3-day Athens itinerary and complete things to do guide.